After Your Surgery

 - Be assisted to your vehicle if necessary.

 If you are going home after surgery, you must have a responsible adult companion drive you home.
 You cannot drive yourself home after your operation.
-A bus or cab is not acceptable unless someone you know is with you.
+A bus or cab is not acceptable.
 It is required that a responsible adult remain with you for 24 hours after your surgery.

 When you are ready for discharge, a nurse will review home care instructions with you and your caregiver.
 Since you may not remember your instructions, it is a good idea to read them again the next day.